 What should I consider, when there are several offline map files simultaniously present int the 'maps' folder?

-Where can I read the currently active zoom level in the standard map view?
+Where can I read the currently active zoom level in the map view?

 The number behind 'Zoom' at the bottom to the right in the map scale bar.

-Why does the map in the standard map view get pixelated when I zoom in?
+Why does the map get pixelated when I zoom in?

-There are two special features of the standard map view that might produce a pixelated map display.
+There are two special features of the map view that might produce a pixelated map display.

 1.)
-Stepless Zoom: In the standard map view you may zoom in and out floatingly as opposed to the legacy Google map view.
+Stepless Zoom: In the map view you may zoom in and out floatingly.
 This means that the map is being scaled while zooming between the fixed zoom levels.
 Thus maps may appear pixelated at a point where you zoomed into the current zoom level so far that it is close to the next 'real' zoom level with more detailed map tiles.

 2.)
 Map simulation: If there is no network available or you've activated the map view's offline mode, map tiles of unavailable zoom levels will be scaled from lower zoom levels, so that you're still able to use the map on those levels even though in a worse resolution.
 If there are only tiles available from a far lower zoom level than the current one, the map display may seem pixelated beyond recognition due to the extreme enlargement.

-What is the map option 'Show OpenSeaMap' in the standard map view good for?
+What is the map option 'Show OpenSeaMap' good for?

 With this option the transparent OpenSeaMap layer will be displayed on top of all other maps (sea marks with a worldwide divergent coverage).
 In sail mode this option is initially activated by default.
 Deactivate this option if you are not absolutely needing it, e.g. if you're displaying an offline nautical chart which already includes sea marks on its own.
 The display of additional map layers always consumes additional battery recources.